WernerVdM97/Masters-Thesis/README.md

-# MEng Industrial Engineering Thesis

-## A genetic algorithm based model tree forest
+# A Genetic Algorithm Based Model Tree Forest

 This thesis presents an ensemble approach that reduces the high variance error exhibited by model trees that comprise multivariate non-linear models and increases their overall robustness.